-University of Portland is now ranked second out of 113 institutions listed in the “Regional Universities – West” classification – its highest ranking to date – according to U.S. News & World Report.
+The University of Portland is now ranked second out of 127 institutions listed in the “Regional Universities – West” classification according to U.S. News & World Report magazine.
+The University also placed second in the 2020 rankings – its highest ranking to date.
 In the 2018 and 2019 rankings, the University placed sixth in the same “Regional Universities – West” category.
-This ranking marks the 25th consecutive year the University has received a Top 10 ranking.
-The full rankings can be seen on the U.S. News & World Report’s Best Colleges website.
+This ranking marks the 26th consecutive year the University has received a Top 10 ranking.
+The full rankings can be seen on the U.S. News & World Report Best Colleges website.

-Among notable measures in the U.S. News & World Report methodology was the University’s 90 percent first-year retention rate and annual graduation rate of 82 percent.
+Among notable measures in the U.S. News & World Report methodology is the University’s 90% average first-year-to-second-year retention rate for the past several years and six-year graduation rates of 82% and 84% for the last two student cohorts.
 In addition, the University’s Donald P. Shiley School of Engineering’s reputation for excellence continues to rise.
-This year, the engineering program was ranked 26th nationally among engineering schools whose highest degree is a bachelor’s or master’s – up from last year’s ranking of 29th nationally.
+This year, the engineering program was ranked 33rd nationally among engineering schools whose highest degree is a bachelor’s or master’s.

 According to U.S. News & World Report, regional institutions are those that provide a full range of undergraduate majors and master’s programs, but few – if any – doctoral programs.
 The universities in this category are not ranked nationally but rather against peers in one of four regions – North, South, Midwest and West – because they tend to draw students primarily from surrounding states.

 U.S. News & World Report’s methodology for this category weighs heavily on student retention rates, peer assessment and faculty resources; as well as on student selectivity, financial resources earmarked for educational purposes and the alumni giving rate.